pheralb/slug/README.md

 ⬆️ **Dashboard (tags):**

 - ✅ Add search links by tags in the dashboard.
-- ✅ Create a new tag.
+- 🔔 Create a new tag.
 - ✅ Delete a tag.
 - ⚙️ Update the tags of a link.

+🔔 Add option to change tag color.

 ⬆️ **Dashboard (settings):**